leth4/InstantPipes/README.md

 ## Troubleshooting

+> Getting an error when trying to build

+- That was recently patched, so please update the package or download the lastest version of the tool.

 > Pipes appear squashed

 - Toggle and re-toggle rings, that should fix it.
 Will hopefully find a proper fix soon.